villekf/OMEGA-doc/docs/source/customcoordinates.rst

 List-mode, or custom coordinate, data now also supports TOF reconstruction.
 This can be enabled with either the coordinate- or index-based reconstruction.
 The TOF data is included as indices that refer to TOF windows.
 This means that it is not recommended to have separate TOF bin/window for each measurement but rather to divide the data into TOF bins as with sinogram data.
 A maximum of 256 bins can be included by default.
 The TOF indices should be included into ``options.TOFIndicess`` variable that should be unsigned char (``uint8``) with zero-based indexing.
-The TOF time windows should be stored in ``options.TOFCenter``.
-The windows should start from the zero bin and then include the negative and positive bins, for example ``options.TOFCenter = [0, 1, -1, 2, -2]``.
+The TOF time windows should be stored in ``options.TOFCenter`` with units in mm (i.e. it's the physical distance of each window from the center).
+The windows should start from the zero bin and then include the negative and positive bins, for example ``options.TOFCenter = [0, 10.2, -10.2, 20.1, -20.1]``.
 In most settings, it should be enough to simply give the values specified in ``TOF PROPERTIES`` in the PET examples to automatically create the ``TOFCenter`` variable.
-In fact, by default ``options.TOFCenter`` is formed internally and overwrites any user input variable.
-Thus, it is recommended to use the built-in variables and only provide ``options.TOFIndicess``.
-The nubmer of TOF indices has to equal the number of measurements and the order needs to be the same!
+If you input your own ``TOFCenter``, you also need to input the standard deviation (in millimeters) of the TOF data into ``options.sigma_x``.
+The number of TOF indices has to equal the number of measurements and the order needs to be the same!
 This means that the first TOF index should correspond to the first measurement, second to the second measurement, and so on.

+For more information on TOF data, see :doc:`tof`.